GoogleCloudPlatform/community/tutorials/private-forseti-with-scc-integration/index.md

 10. Copy the `source_id` for later use.
 The `source_id` is in the fomat: `organizations/[ORGANIZATION_ID]/sources/[SOURCE_ID]`
 11. Navigate to the Organization IAM page and ensure the service account was granted the `Security Center Findings Editor` role, if not then grant it.

-Note: if you did not re-use the Forseti Server service account and created a new service account for SCC, you need to grant `Security Center Findings Editor` role.
+Note: if you did not re-use the Forseti Server service account and created a new service account for SCC, you need to grant `Security Center Findings Editor` role for both the Foresti Server service acconut and the newly created service account for SCC.

 #### Editing Forseti configuration file & running Forseti